VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 ![apioutput][10]

-You can also use `Requests` to download ZIP file.
+You can also use `Requests` to download a ZIP file from a website.
 For example, to download a Kaggle dataset:

 	import os
 	import requests